rackerlabs/docs-core-infra-user-guide/cloud-config/compute/cloud-images-product-concepts/import-export-images.rst

 * Create a Cloud Images import task

-There are some restrictions on image import.
 An image must consist of a single file in the VHD format.

-Additionally, it cannot have an actual (or virtual) size greater than 40 GB.
+The image import limit was raised from 40 to 160 GB, so you can now move large images between datacenters.

 Export-import asymmetry
 '''''''''''''''''''''''